microspectrometer/dev-kit-2020/doc/embedded-c-design.md

       `false` when it should *clearly* be returning true
     - I fixed that problem by replacing the `==` comparison with a `g_strcmp0` comparison
-- [ ] split common Spi stuff from SpiSlave into a Spi lib
 - [x] why is there a `-DSPISLAVE_FAKED` in the Makefile when the other hardware libs do not need a `-DLIBNAME_FAKED`?
     - because I "unit test libs using -DMacro to define fakes"
     - it is to test with a faked version of `EnableSpiInterrupt`
     - the fake records itself in `mock`

-- [ ] am I encountering new cases? not yet
+# [ ] split common Spi stuff from SpiSlave into a Spi lib

-# move more code from old vis-spi-out to new vis-spi-out
+# [ ] move more code from old vis-spi-out to new vis-spi-out

+# [ ] what can I do to use the GPIO registers in lib Queue

-# why not make all lib functions `inline`
+# embedded C on old micros: make all lib functions `inline`
-- making everything `inline` makes this all a lot simpler
+- making everything `inline` is the only practical option
-- but there are two drawbacks:
+- in other words, after splitting the application up into libs, *every* function in those libs is `inline`:
+    - the function body is placed in the `header`
+    - the function prototype is placed in the `.c`

+## why `inline`?
+- two goals lead to the need for `inline`:
+1. splitting code up into multile `.c` files creates multiple translation units
+2. unit-testing hardware-dependent-code without a million `#ifdef` statements polluting the code means replacing vendor hardware macros with `const` variables
+    - [ ] come back to this
+    - once I've inlined, this problem actually goes away
+    - just treat the `io` vendor headers like the other vendor
+      headers: create a fake header for tests
+    - I think this would eliminate a ton of header files

+## two drawbacks to inlining everything

-1. no more `static` functions
+### 1. no more `static` functions
-- major: namespace conflicts
-    - common function names like `PinClk_SetOutput` now need the lib name somewhere like `PinLisClk_SetOutput` to avoid name conflicts with other libs that have clock pins that are outputs
+The compiler inlines `static` functions within a translation unit.
+But that only generates optimized assembly if the translation unit sees the hardware definitions.

+The lib functions need to be `inline` in a different translation unit.
+In this case, the `static` lib function is still inlined, but the assembly cannot be optimized.

+So the functions cannot remain `static` in the lib.
+They become `inline`.

+Here are three problems with losing `static` for lib functions, and the solution I use to each problem.

+1. namespace conflicts:
+- solution: longer function names
+- a function name that might occur in different libs
+    - Example: `PinClk_SetOutput`
+- now needs the *lib* name somewhere in its name, like:
+    - Example: `PinLisClk_SetOutput`
-- minor: functions are exposed
+2. functions are exposed:
+- solution: documentation!
 - rely on user to respect comment `---Private---`
+- user should not consider `Private` functions as part of the API
+3. API is not "self-documenting":
+- solution: manually list API calls under `\file` tag in `.c`
-    - Doxygen .h no longer adequate for short list of API calls
+- the `.h` file is no longer adequate for viewing a short list of API calls
 - Add `API` doc to `.c` file
 - Example:

 ```c
 // (First line of file)